proconsule/nspindexer/README.md

 - Download of individual internal file (NCA TIK XML CERT)
 - Extraction of files inside NCA (PFS0 an RomFS support)
 - Download of Switch FW Update from XCI file (as a single tar file)
+- NSZ on the fly Decompression (see FAQ)
 - File Rename Based on TitleID & Version

 # Known Issue